Off-duty Chicago cop shot dead while sitting in parked vehicle, another man critically injured

 COMMUNITIES STRUGGLE TO COPE AFTER KILLINGS THAT AUTHORITIES HAVE LINKED TO ILLEGAL IMMIGRANTS

-Two other individuals approached the parked vehicle where the off-duty officer and the other man were sitting, produced a gun and opened fire before quickly running off, police said, according to FOX 32 Chicago.
+Two individuals approached the parked vehicle where the off-duty officer and the other man were sitting, produced a gun and opened fire before quickly running off, police said, according to FOX 32 Chicago.

 The officer died after getting shot in the chest, arm and mouth, according to police.
 He was pronounced dead at the hospital.